orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## [1] 0.02538845

 We found that the r-squared for the linear model `m_pop` is 2.54%, which suggests that 2.54% of the variability of the data can be explained by the linear model.

+    ## # A tibble: 2 x 3
+    ##   sex        n  prop
+    ##   <chr>  <int> <dbl>
+    ## 1 Female  1053 0.196
+    ## 2 Male    4309 0.804

+For historical figures born after 1920, there are about 4 times as many male historical figures than female figures.
+This is intriguing because in this 85 year timeframe from 1920 - 2005, we have 1053 historical women out of a total of 1427 women in the entire timeframe.

+    ##          term   estimate
+    ## 1 (Intercept) 19.6057504
+    ## 2     sexMale  0.5687071

 ### Multiple Linear Regression